Marketing the Rainbow

 The campaign takes a 360-approach, incorporating television, digital, social and print to reveal Stoli®’s unapologetic message – whatever drives you, make it bold, make it last, make it loud and clear.
 The print campaign featured Frankie and Jackie, two ladies who are engaged.

 Within the ‘Raising the Bar’ initiative, and following the Loud and Clear campaign that launched a week earlier, Stoli stated: "Raising the Bar celebrates individuals and organizations central to advancing diversity and originality within the LGBT community".
 One of the products in the campaign was a Limited Edition Harvey Milk Tribute Bottle, honoring Harvey Milk as a pioneer of the LGBT civil rights movement for his exceptional leadership, coalition building and dedication to equality, and celebrating 40 years since he was sworn into office as the first openly gay elected official in the state of California.
+The art was by Paraguayan street artist Oz Montania and the bottle gained praise and fame.

 2017: Raising the bar